Public transport in Christchurch: Bus services

 On 8 December 2014, a new bus network was launched offering three types of bus services.
 Five colour-coded frequent bus routes (the High Frequency Services) run through Christchurch's major road corridors, connecting people to popular destinations.

-In September, 2020 it was announced that the colour-coded line branding will be discontinued, with lines reverting to their routes number.
-The Blue Line group became routes 1 and 1x on 28 September, the rest will change over in November 2020.
+In September 2020 it was announced that the colour-coded line branding will be discontinued, with lines reverting to their routes number.
+The Blue Line group became routes 1 and 1x on 28 September, the rest changed over in November 2020.

+In September 2023, the new Route 8 and Route 27 services were introduced, replacing the previous Route 17 and Route 28 services.

 City Connectors (buses with two numbers, not including route 97) allow people to travel from outer suburbs and satellite towns direct to the city.

 Suburban Links (buses with three numbers and also route 97) allow people to travel between inner suburbs, while avoiding the central city.
 People wanting to go to the Bus Interchange would need to transfer onto another bus at transfer points, located throughout the city.

 The following services are operated under the Metro brand: